 Short-term disability (STD) plans typically pay a lower proportion of average earnings (40 to 60 percent vs. two-thirds of gross wages or 80% of spendable earnings that are typical in workers' compensation), but STD benefits are not limited by a statutory maximum weekly benefit but rather by the provisions of the STD policy.
 The proportion of benefits supported by employer contributions are taxable (i.e., benefits from temporary disability plans fully paid for by the employer are fully taxable).
-Benefits from STD plans fully paid for by the employee with pre-tax dollars are also fully taxable in most states, while benefits from group STD plans paid for by the employee with post-tax dollars and individually purchased STD plans are not taxable.
+Benefits from STD plans fully paid for by the employee with pre-tax dollars are also fully taxable in most states, 88 while benefits from group STD plans paid for by the employee with post-tax dollars and individually purchased STD plans are not taxable.
 The degree to which STD plans may be coordinated with workers' compensation is typically defined by the individual policy.

-Workers' compensation typically replaces two-thirds of a workers' pre-injury wages before tax up to a maximum, but these benefits are not taxed.
+Workers' compensation typically replaces two-thirds of a worker's pre-injury wages before tax up to a maximum, but these benefits are not taxed.
 A useful wage-replacement comparison is workers' compensation benefits and post-tax wages.

-In California, for example, the state disability insurance program is paid for with pre-tax dollars, and benefits are not taxable except in cases involving overlap with unemployment insurance benefits (California Employment Development Department, 2022).
+88 California is an exception.
+The State Disability Insurance program is paid for with pre-tax dollars, and benefits are not taxable except in cases involving overlap with unemployment insurance benefits (California Employment Development Department, 2022).

 Long-term disability insurance.
-Long-term disability (LTD) insurance plans were offered to 35 percent of private-sector employees in 2021 (DOL, 2021a).
+Long-term disability (LTD) insurance plans were offered to 35 percent of private-sector employees in 2022 (DOL, 2022a).
 Such coverage is most common among relatively high paying management, professional, and related occupations.
-About 60 percent of workers in management and professional-related occupations had access to long-term disability plans as of 2021, compared to 31 percent of workers in sales and office occupations and 13 percent of workers in service occupations (DOL, 2021a).
-LTD insurance may be a fully employer paid insurance, group insurance fully paid by workers, or a shared cost.
+About 61 percent of workers in management and professional-related occupations had access to long-term disability plans as of 2022, compared to 30 and 13 percent of workers in sales and office, and service roles, respectively (DOL, 2022a).
+Group LTD insurance may be fully employer-paid, fully paid by workers, or a shared cost.
 Long-term disability insurance is also sold in individual policies, typically to high-earning professionals.
 Individual policies are not included in the coverage statistics reported to the DOL.